Not sure what to do in Budapest in 2 days? Worry not.

 If you are not taking public transportation, you can use a taxi-hailing app such as Bolt (since there is no Uber in Budapest) to get to places you want.
 Alternatively, you can rent one of the electric scooters such as Lime and get to many places in Budapest.

 How To Get From Budapest Airport to City Center

-If you are visiting Budapest, chances are, you will be arriving at Budapest Ferenc Liszt International Airport, or just Budapest Airport (BUD).
-You must wonder, how do I get from the Budapest Airport to the city center?
+If you visit Budapest, chances are, you will arrive at Budapest Ferenc Liszt International Airport, or just Budapest Airport (BUD).
+You must wonder, how do I get from Budapest Airport to the city center?
 No worries.

 Getting to the city center from BUD is simple, as there is a direct bus that takes you to Kalvin ter (Calvin Square), Astoria, and Deak Ferenc ter (Deak Ferenc Square).
 The bus number is 100E, and it is located right outside the arrivals terminal.